GeyserMC/GeyserWiki/_docs/geyser/bedrock-skin-3d.md

 A simple tutorial to get 3D image render of bedrock skin

 # Step 1
-- You will need to fetch the API xuid by xbox player username
+- You will need to fetch the API xuid by Xbox player username

 https://api.geysermc.org/v2/xbox/xuid/USERNAME_HERE < username